michalis0/Business-Intelligence-and-Analytics/10 - Classification2/README.md

 ## Lab structure
 1. We will complete a [walkthrough](Walkthrough/Walkthrough_Classification2.ipynb).
-2. You will have 15-20 minutes to complete an [exercise](Exercises/Exercises_Classification_2.ipynb).
+2. You can try to solve [the exercise](Exercises/Exercises_Classification_2.ipynb) at home before the lab, or you will have 15 minutes to complete it during the lab.